claremw/Clicker-Game/README.md

 - Open the folder in VSCode
 - Open a new terminal (Terminal -> New Terminal)
 - run "npm install" to install necessary packages and dependencies (which are included in the package.json file and written above)
-- run "npm run server" to start the server
+- run "npm run start" to start the server
 - Open up your browser of choice and go to "http://localhost:3000/app"

 ## More Documentation